laltman2/CATCH/training/HowToTrain.md

 * Training: options for initializing and training the model
-  - epochs: number of epochs to train for
+  - epochs: number of epochs to train for.
+Set to 0 to switch to auto training (stops when all EarlyStopping callbacks return True)
   - batchsize: batch size of training data.
 Recommended: use the largest power of two that your system's memory will allow
   - num_workers: number of additional processes for loading data.
 Use 0 for single processing, or as large a value as your memory will allow
   - savefile: location to save trained model files.
 Recommended: keep base directory as cfg_estimator/